/ 24 Apr 2024

 Financial Proceedings during Divorce – How does it work?

 Going to court during your divorce can be upsetting, stressful and confusing.
 At Hanne & Co, we are here to help.
-We are experts in family law and try our hardest to simplify the process and ensure that each step is as smooth as possible.
+We are experts in family law and work hard to simplify the process and ensure that each step is as smooth as possible.
 To this end, we have produced a quick guide to the six stages involved in financial proceedings following divorce.

 All assets of any nature, income and other relevant matters must be disclosed in the Form E. This includes all properties you have an interest in, all bank accounts, all valuable items you own, all investments, any pensions etc. Substantiating documents must also be attached as set out in a checklist at the end of the form.